What is the hormonal system?

 - some fertility problems

 - congenital adrenal hyperplasia

-These are usually treated by controlling how much hormone your body makes.
-An endocrinologist (endocrine gland specialist) can help with appropriate testing and treatment.
+These problems are usually treated by controlling how much hormone your body makes.
+An endocrinologist (endocrine gland specialist) can help diagnose and treat the problem.

 Learn more here about the development and quality assurance of healthdirect content.

 Last reviewed: June 2021